 A martial artist will attack differently from a brawler.
 And depending upon the martial art will determine whether the person attacks, defends, grapples, tackles, kicks, punches or chops.
 Someone who is a black belt in Aikido is more likely to take a defensive stance than one who's skilled in Krav Maga.
 A bar brawler may break a bottle, use a chain or hit with a chair.
 Then we get to the super special guys like the assassins in "The Bourne Identity".
 They use a mixture of styles, disciplines and weapons.
 Their entire approach is to kill the other person before they can be killed.
 Another type character may be more likely to disable than kill.

 Once the style has been decided, the environment enters into the picture.
 Are the characters outside?
 What kind of terrain is under foot?
 Are they inside?
 How big is the room?
 Are there obstacles?
 Is there cover?

 Are the characters using weapons?
 If so, what kind?
 An exchange of gunfire moves differently from a martial arts fight.
-Sword fights are nothing like guns or martial arts.
+Sword fights are nothing like guns or hand to hand.
 The attacks and defenses aren't the same, nor to they sound alike.